JMSDOnline/vstacklet/README.md

 Components include a recent mainline version of Nginx (mainline (1.23.x)) using configurations from the HTML 5 Boilerplate team (*and modified/customized for use with mainline*), Varnish 7.2.x, and MariaDB 10.6.x (drop-in replacement for MySQL), PHP8.1, PHP7.4 or HHVM 4.x **new** (users choice), Sendmail (PHP mail function), CSF (Config Server Firewall), Wordpress and more to be added soon. (see [To-Do List](#the-to-do-list))

 Deploys a proper directory structure, optimizes Nginx and Varnish, creates a PHP page for testing and more!

-> Lets Encrypt will be the standard SSL installer in the coming versions.

 ## Script Features